-Annual reports on RPV-containing material should be submitted to the OIE each year by the Veterinary Authority of a Member Country hosting an institution or institutions holding RPV-containing material, using the online platform designated for such a purpose.
-A final report should be submitted to the OIE for each institution when all RPV-containing materials have been destroyed and no new related activities are foreseen.
+Annual reports on RPV-containing material should be submitted to WOAH each year by the Veterinary Authority of a Member Country hosting an institution or institutions holding RPV-containing material, using the online platform designated for such a purpose.
+A final report should be submitted to WOAH for each institution when all RPV-containing materials have been destroyed and no new related activities are foreseen.